KernelScalarBase

 The KernelScalarBase is part of the scalar augmentation system to complement the ScalarKernel class.
 Its principal purpose is to add standard quadrature loops and assembly routines to handle the contributions from a single added scalar variable to a Kernel class, including the entire row of the Jacobian.
 These routines will assist with representing weak form terms in a partial differential equation involving scalar variables integrated over the interior of a domain.
 As usual, this piece of physics is referred to as the "residual" and is evaluated at integration quadrature points within that domain.
 To implement your own physics in MOOSE, you create your own kernel by subclassing the MOOSE KernelScalarBase class.

-The Kernel scalar augmentation system supports the use of AD for residual calculations, as such there are two options for creating field-scalar coupling objects: KernelScalarBase and ADKernelScalarBase.
+The Kernel scalar augmentation system supports the use of automatic differentiation (AD) for residual calculations, as such there are two options for creating field-scalar coupling objects: KernelScalarBase and ADKernelScalarBase.
 To further understand automatic differentiation, please refer to the Automatic Differentiation page for more information.

 Developers should read all sections; users can find Parameters described at the bottom.